-Management's estimates of its net pension liability, net other post-employment benefits liability, and claims and judgments liability are based on actuarial valuation specialist assumptions.
-We evaluated the key factors and assumptions used to develop the net pension liability and net other post-employment benefits liability in determining that they are reasonable in relation to the financial statements taken as a whole.
-We also evaluated the City's estimation of the claims and judgments liability in comparison to the range of expected losses based on certain confidence levels prepared by the actuary and determined that the City's estimate is reasonable and conservative.
+Management's estimates of its net pension liability, net other post-employment benefits liability, and self-insurance liability are based on actuarial valuation specialist assumptions.
+We evaluated the key factors and assumptions used to develop the net pension liability, net other post-employment benefits liability, and self-insurance liability to determine that they are reasonable in relation to the financial statements taken as a whole.

 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting the financial statements were:
+The financial statement disclosures are neutral, consistent, and clear.